Dan is an award-winning social artist, writer, and speaker living in Margate.

-Dan is a social artist and writer living in Margate.
-His work is about people and places.
-He is interested in the creation of social capital, in abandoned or underused spaces, and in DIY approaches to art, culture and social action.
-He often makes fanzines and badges as well.
+His work is about people and places, and the stories that connect them.
+He is interested in the creation of social capital, in activating abandoned or underused spaces, and in DIY approaches to art, culture and social action.
+Dan often starts work with a crowdsourced exploration of a place, or with archives or collections relating to a place or topic.
+His work often touches on themes of migration in the UK.

-Dan is the founder and director of Revolutionary Arts and author of Pop Up Business For Dummies.
+Dan was the founder and director of Revolutionary Arts (2000-2015) and author of Pop Up Business For Dummies (2012).
 In 2012, he was included in the Time Out and Hospital Club’s Culture 100, a list of the most inspiring and influential people in the UK’s creative industries.

 He also started #riotcleanup, after the August 2011 riots in London.
 That project inspired the Nesta-funded #wewillgather, which uses social media for social good.
 For this work, he has been singled out by David Cameron as an example of great British leadership.